 Uses of a CB Radio

-People use CB radios for many purposes.
-Here are the most common reasons to own a CB radio.
+People use radios for many purposes, when a regular cell phone just won’t do.
+Here are the most common reasons to own a radio like this:

 - Get weather, travel, and traffic updates while on the road.
 This is good for passenger travel as well as professional operations.